-In North Dakota, all vehicle and license plate registrations are handled by the state's Department of Transportation via its Motor Vehicle Division (MVD).
-If you're moving in from another state and have a vehicle of your own, you'll need to transfer your out-of-state title and register your vehicle with the state DOT.
-If you're only working in North Dakota, you'll need to apply for a temporary registration for 6 or 12 months.
-You'll also need an active car insurance policy from a North Dakota-licensed insurance company.
+If you're relocating from another state and bringing your vehicle, you'll need to transfer your out-of-state title and register your vehicle with the local DMV.
+If you’re working in North Dakota temporarily, you must apply for a temporary registration valid for 6 or 12 months and have an active car insurance policy from a North Dakota-licensed insurance company.

 Where Is My North Dakota License Plate Number?